your-tools/tsrc/docs/ref/formats.md

 Note that `copy` only works with files, not directories.

-The source and target paths for symbolic links are both relative to the top-level `<workspace>`.
+The source path for a symbolic link is relative to the top-level `<workspace>`, whereas each target path is then relative to the associated source.
+(This path relationship is essentially identical to how `ln -s` works on the command line in Unix-like environments.)
 Multiple symlinks can be specified; each must specify a source and target.

 Symlink creation is supported on all operating systems, but creation of NTFS symlinks on Windows requires that the current user have appropriate security policy permission